praveenpuglia/shadow-dom-in-depth/README.md

 **- DocumentFragment:**

 > The DocumentFragment interface represents a minimal document object that has no parent.
-It is used as a light-weight version of Document to store a segment of a document structure comprised of nodes just like a standard document.
+It is used as a lightweight version of Document to store a segment of a document structure comprised of nodes just like a standard document.
 The key difference is that because the document fragment isn't part of the actual DOM's structure, changes made to the fragment don't affect the document, cause reflow, or incur any performance impact that can occur when changes are made. - [MDN](https://developer.mozilla.org/en/docs/Web/API/DocumentFragment)

 ## How to create Shadow DOM?